 Note: ChocBox will make a C:\DRIVERS\CHOCBOX folder on your Windows office system.
 This folder location must not be changed because each package will be made so that it runs from only that specific folder.

-Note: ChocolateStore may report errors, however if it downloaded a .nupkg + payload file (e.g. .msi or .exe) then it is worth trying it anyway.
+Note: ChocolateStore may report errors, if it failed to download a one or more of the payload files (e.g. .msi or .exe).

 For example, ChocolateStore reports errors with Skype, but it still works if you use the .nupkg and the folder containing the .msi.